cookjohns/LottoScript/README.md

 # LottoScript
-Checks Maryland Powerball lotto numbers and sends an email if you win.

 The script will check winning numbers every Monday, Wednesday, and Friday at 9:00pm, and send an email to the account of your choosing should you have a match of two or more numbers for any given draw.